KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

 }
  console.log(b)
 ```

-let a < var a //Uncaught SyntaxError: Identifier 'b' has already been declared
+let a < var a //Uncaught SyntaxError: Identifier 'a' has already been declared

 var n < let n /// will work not giving any error